ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     subtitleFr: '800 King Edward Ave, Ottawa, ON K1N 6N5, STE 4026'
     items:
       - type: FeaturedItem
-        title: Purchase lab supplies
+        title: Use our lab equipment
-        titleFr: Achetez des matériaux de laboratoire
+        titleFr: Utilisez notre équipement de laboratoire
         text: >
-          Need to buy a breadboard, wire strippers or CD-Rs?
+          Need to use a breadboard, wire strippers or CD-Rs?
 Need to use an Altera DE2 Board or an oscilloscope for a project?
 We got your back.
         textFr: >
           Besoin d'une planche à pain, des pinces à dénuder ou des CD-R ?
 Besoin